awsdocs/amazon-s3-userguide/doc_source/bucket-encryption.md

 To set up default encryption on a bucket, you can use the Amazon S3 console, AWS CLI, AWS SDKs, or the REST API\.
 For more information, see [Enabling Amazon S3 default bucket encryption](default-bucket-encryption.md)\.

 **Encrypting existing objects**
-To encrypt your existing Amazon S3 objects with a single request, you can use Amazon S3 Batch Operations\.
+To encrypt your existing Amazon S3 objects, you can use Amazon S3 Batch Operations\.
 You provide S3 Batch Operations with a list of objects to operate on, and Batch Operations calls the respective API to perform the specified operation\.
-You can use the copy operation to copy the existing unencrypted objects and write the new encrypted objects to the same bucket\.
-A single Batch Operations job can perform the specified operation on billions of objects containing exabytes of data\.
-For more information, see [Performing S3 Batch Operations](batch-ops.md)\.
+You can use the [Batch Operations Copy operation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/batch-ops-copy-object.html) to copy existing unencrypted objects and write them back to the same bucket as encrypted objects\.
+A single Batch Operations job can perform the specified operation on billions of objects\.
+For more information, see [Performing large\-scale batch operations on Amazon S3 objects](batch-ops.md) and the *AWS Storage Blog* post [Encrypting objects with Amazon S3 Batch Operations](http://aws.amazon.com/blogs/storage/encrypting-objects-with-amazon-s3-batch-operations/)\.

 You can also encrypt existing objects using the Copy Object API\.
 For more information, see the *AWS Storage Blog* post [Encrypting existing Amazon S3 objects with the AWS CLI](http://aws.amazon.com/blogs/storage/encrypting-existing-amazon-s3-objects-with-the-aws-cli/)\.